alsalafiyyah/alsalafiyyah.github.io/_posts/ibn-baz/2024/2024-08-23-rule-on-violating-traffic-rules.md

 layout: post
 published: true
 publisher: alsalafiyyah@icloud.com
-title: "The Ruling on Violating Traffic Rules"
+title: The Ruling on Violating Traffic Rules
-hijri: Safar 19, 1446 AH
+hijri: '1446-02-19'
 date: 2024-08-23
-source: "Fatawa Islamiyah 8/411"
+source: Fatawa Islamiyah 8/411
 lang: en
 locale: en
-category: [fatwas]
+category:
+- fatwas
 note: false
-summary: "Because of the grave dangers involved in breaking traffic rules, it is not allowed for a Muslim or non Muslim - to break those rules."
+summary: Because of the grave dangers involved in breaking traffic rules, it is not allowed for a Muslim or non Muslim - to break those rules.
 muftis:
   shaykh:
   - name: Shaykh Ibn Baz
     url: /biography/binbaz
 ---

 ### Question:
 What is the Islamic ruling regarding someone who disregards traffic rules, someone, for example, who passes through a red light?